Achievable logoAchievable logo

 Distributions

-Distributions (withdrawals) represent funds from a retirement plan.
-While these accounts are structured to disperse funds in retirement, an investor can typically withdraw funds at any time.
-However, steep penalties can apply if a distribution is not taken promptly (discussed below).
+Distributions (withdrawals) are funds taken out of a retirement plan.
+These accounts are designed to provide income in retirement, but an investor can typically withdraw funds at any time.
+However, steep penalties can apply if a distribution is taken too early or if required distributions aren’t taken on time (discussed below).

 Most retirement plan distributions are taxable as ordinary income.
-Like paying tax on earnings from a job, ordinary income is taxed at the investor’s marginal tax bracket.
+Ordinary income is taxed at the investor’s marginal tax bracket, similar to wages from a job.

 Penalties

-Nearly every retirement plan we’ll discuss is subject to a contribution limit.
-The IRS only allows a certain amount of money to be placed into the account.
-For example, the 2024 contribution limit for individual retirement accounts (IRAs) is $7,000.
-If an investor were to transfer $10,000 into their IRA, they would be subject to excess contribution penalties.
-A 6% annual penalty is assessed on the amount above the contribution limit until the customer withdraws the excess.
+Nearly every retirement plan has a contribution limit.
+The IRS caps how much money can be added to the account each year.
+For example, the 2026 contribution limit for individual retirement accounts (IRAs) is $7,500.
+If an investor contributes $10,000 to their IRA, the amount above the limit is subject to excess contribution penalties.
+A 6% annual penalty is assessed on the excess amount until the investor withdraws it.

 The IRS defines retirement age as 59 ½ or older.
-If an investor were to withdraw retirement plan money before this age, they would be subject to a 10% early withdrawal penalty in addition to applicable taxes.
-For example, assume an investor pulls $10,000 from their retirement plan at age 40.
-They are subject to a 10% penalty ($1,000) plus ordinary income taxes on their distribution.
-A sizeable chunk of the customer’s money will go to the IRS through taxes and penalties.
-If the investor was subject to the 37% federal tax bracket and a 5% state income tax, roughly 52% of the distribution is subject to taxation (37% fed tax + 5% state tax + 10% penalty).
-This is why financial advisers strongly recommend against early retirement distributions.
+If an investor withdraws retirement plan money before this age, they’re generally subject to a 10% early withdrawal penalty in addition to applicable taxes.
+For example, assume an investor withdraws $10,000 from their retirement plan at age 40.
+They owe a 10% penalty ($1,000) plus ordinary income taxes on the distribution.
+If the investor is in the 37% federal tax bracket and pays 5% state income tax, roughly 52% of the distribution goes to taxes and penalties (37% federal + 5% state + 10% penalty).
+This is why advisers typically recommend avoiding early retirement distributions.

 There are exceptions to the 10% early withdrawal penalty.
-When any of the following situations apply, distributions can be taken without penalty.
-Regardless, ordinary income taxes are still due on every withdrawal.
+If any of the following situations apply, distributions can be taken without the penalty.
+Ordinary income taxes are still due on the withdrawal.
 Early withdrawal exceptions include:

 • Disability